 If this belief is true, one might ask, “Then why doesn’t everyone take the time to slow down, to become quiet and write?”
 This question is one aspect of my work in this lifetime.
 It is why I have taught, facilitated, coached, and written for over 35 years about the art and joy of journal keeping.

-As I sat down to answer this question, I first wrote a list of questions that I know to be important for journaling and the personal journey the act of journaling commences.
-Journaling begins a journey of fulfillment as one dares to imagine and to live true to oneself and the scripts of their soul.
+As I sat down to answer this question, I first wrote a list of questions that I know to be important for journaling and the personal journey which the act of journaling commences.
+Journaling begins a journey of fulfillment as one dares to imagine and to live true to oneself and the scripts of one’s soul.

 I encourage you to consider the following questions and take time reflecting and answering them honestly.
 Your answers will give you the enlightenment to take the steps to be among those who know, embrace and practice living true to their soul’s journey through reflection, listening, writing and capturing the revealed learning.